jessehdev/Tower-Defence-Game/README.md

 ### Todo
  1) Loading levels from JSON
- 2) Add buying and placing towers to gui
+ 2) Resources and enemies killed not updating accordingly if tower not upgraded
  3) Make more levels
+ 4) Tower attacking animation